bico-media/bynamic/README.md

 Status: draft

-# Dynamic data from a static blockchain
+# New content but same link using bynamic transactions

-> Lets get a common way of keeping same link to a transaction while updating the content that is being presented: Keep the link - update the content.
+> Lets get a common way of keeping same link to a transaction while updating the content that is being presented.

-This document contains the description for the protocol B://ynamic (pronounced bynamic).
-Please share [inputs and comments](https://github.com/bico-media/bynamic/issues) on Github.
+This document describes the protocol "B://ynamic" (pronounced bynamic).
+Please share [inputs and comments](https://github.com/bico-media/bynamic/issues).

-## High-level draft
+## High-level description

 Transactions on the blockchain that includes the bitcom namespace of `1LnUj9stftVnfMD6yJv2qvZZKLh2iTsmZs` shall be called a bynamic transactions.

-### v1
+### Bynamic transaction v1

 _External reference_